 Beit Medrash Program for Men (Kollel)

-Offering a rigorous learning environment, BIU students enrolled in the Beit Medrash Program for Men take part in chavrutot, sedarim, shiurim, and the like, between 8:00-13:00 and 16:00, based around a student’s individual’s schedule.
-Students are required to learn the approximate equivalent of 16 academic hours per week.
+Bar-Ilan students enrolled in the Beit Medrash Program for Men take part in chavrutot, sedarim, shiurim, and the like, based around a student’s individual’s schedule.
+Each session is approximately 90 minutes long, although students can also study privately in 60-minute increments.